Why Become a Criminal Justice Major at McNeese?

 Police Officer Training

 The first program of its kind in Louisiana, McNeese’s Police Officer Standards Training course allows you to become a certified police officer while earning 12 credit hours toward your bachelor’s degree in criminal justice.
-After completing the program at the Calcasieu Parish Regional Law Enforcement Training Academy, you’ll serve as a reserve officer while completing a community-based internship.
+After completing the program at the Calcasieu Parish Regional Law Enforcement Training Academy, you may serve as a reserve officer while completing a community-based internship.

 What jobs are available for a criminal justice degree?
 Attend the McNeese Career Fair and talk with potential employers, including the St. Nicholas Center for Children, Office of Juvenile Justice, Louisiana Methodist Children’s Home, Department of Children and Family Services, City of Sulphur, Carlyss Fire Department and the Calcasieu Parish Sheriff’s Office.